 Looking at the past

-1. The honourable Hans Lippershey
+1. The honorable Hans Lippershey

 People always credit Galileo with the invention of the telescope but actually, that isn’t true.
-That honour goes to Hans Lippershey.
+That honor goes to Hans Lippershey.
 He invented the telescope with a concave eyepiece aligned to a convex objective lens in 1608.
 He was a Dutch eyeglass maker who laid claim to a device that could magnify objects three times.